Panthalassa (horse): 2023: Six-year old season

 It was announced at the end of 2022 that the horse would be sent to the Saudi Cup as his next race, and the horse was entered as planned.
 This was the first dirt GI race for Panthalassa, but he broke well from the inside and took the lead.
 He ran the first 800 meters at a high pace of 45 seconds, but the other horses followed him closely as they entered the final stretch.
 The horse was struggling in the final furlong but persisted, winning by 3/4-lengths over Country Grammer, who was coming in from the outside.
 His victory marked the first Japanese-trained horse ever to win the Saudi Cup, earning him the US$10 million purse, which is the highest for any race in the world.
 This race also made Panthalassa the only Japanese horse to win both dirt and turf international GI races.
 (Note: There are many winners in turf GI races, but the only dirt GI race winner prior to Panthalassa was the 2021 Breeders' Cup Distaff winner Marche Lorraine.)

 Panthalassa was then sent to the Dubai World Cup.
 However, he started from the furthest outside gate and was unable to take the lead from Remorse, resulting in the horse sinking into the pack by the fourth corner, finishing 10th.

 It was then announced that the horse was going to be sent to the Sussex Stakes and later the International Stakes in the United Kingdom, but the plan was scrapped after he contracted desmitis.

 Panthalassa returned to the turf for the Japan Cup on November 26.
 He took the lead and ran the first 1000 meters in 57.6 seconds and held a 20-length lead at one point but lost momentum and finished 12th.
 On the day after the Japan Cup, it was announced that that race was going to be Panthalassa's last race.
 Trainer Yoshito Yahagi commented, "The horse showed no problems after the race, but we had already planned to retire him by the end of this year, so perhaps this was a good stopping point.
 Otherwise there wouldn't be one if we want more and more.
 We learned a lot (from Panthalassa).
 We can never understand horses.
 He was very different from Contrail (the winner of 5 GI races including the Japanese Triple Crown, also trained by Yahagi) who is the same age as him, but we never thought he'd go this far".

-Currently, a retirement ceremony is planned to be held on December 23 at Nakayama Racecourse, and after retiring from racing the horse will stand stud at the Arrow Stud in Shinhidaka, Hokkaido starting from 2024 for a service fee of 3,000,000JPY.
-In addition, he will be a shuttle stallion where he would stand stud in the Southern Hemisphere as well as Japan.
+A retirement ceremony was planned to be held on December 23 at Nakayama Racecourse, but was postponed to January 8 of the following year after the horse became sick.
+On January 8, the retirement ceremony of Panthalassa was held after all races at Nakayama Racecourse concluded.